unioncredit/creditclub/_posts/introducing-credit-club.md

 ## How Credit Club Works

-Credit Club operates on a few key components:
+A Credit Club consists of a few key components:
 1. **CreditVault**: The Contract that manages collective credit capacity
 2. **MemberNFT**: Your identity and standing within the club, holders can claim a prorata of credit.
 3. **VaultToken**: A club can raise an ICO("Initial Credit Offering") by launching a token